Master Service Agreement Template, Free Download 2026

 Is an MSA legally binding?

 Yes, a properly executed MSA is a legally binding contract.
 It creates enforceable obligations for both parties regarding confidentiality, liability, indemnification, payment terms, and other provisions.
 However, an MSA alone typically does not obligate either party to perform specific services or make specific payments.
 Those obligations arise when the parties execute individual SOW documents under the MSA.
 Courts consistently enforce MSAs, and the terms negotiated in the MSA govern all disputes arising from the relationship unless a specific SOW explicitly modifies a particular provision.
+Review a master service agreement sample to see how binding terms are structured across the document.

 What is the difference between MSA and SLA?